How To Tighten Brakes On Bike

 5. Tighten The Caliper Bolt Again

-If you have been following the above steps correctly, you must have successfully tightened the brake cable.
-What next is to tighten the calipers bolt again.
+If you have followed the above steps correctly, you must have successfully tightened the brake cable.
+What next is to tighten the caliper’s bolt again.

 6. Tighten The Barrel Adjuster Again

 Re-tighten the barrel adjuster by turning it clockwise.
-At this point, you will notice that the brake pads have slightly, meaning they are good for use.
+You will notice that the brake pads have slightly changed, meaning they are good for use.

 The brake cable is set when the barrel adjuster is completely tightened.
 To test the brake cable tightness, press the lever.